-Do you have a spouse or partner who is less than thrilled with your newfound interest in credit card points and miles?
+Do you have a spouse, partner, family member, or friend who is less than thrilled with your newfound interest in credit card points and miles?
 If so, this post is for you!
-Today, we are going to share some tips that will hopefully help you to ease some of the concerns and skepticism your spouse may have regarding getting in the points and miles game.
+Today, we are going to share some tips that will help you ease some of the concerns and skepticism your spouse (or other travel companion) may have regarding getting into the points and miles game.
 These tips and tricks will help you gradually convince them that this is a worthwhile hobby.
 You can hear us talk about this subject on our podcast (episode #36), which includes our husbands and their thoughts from when we said we were becoming travel hackers.

-When I approached my husband about traveling with points, he was actually pretty interested but said that if I wanted to start doing this, I need to really read up on it.
+When I approached my husband about traveling with points, he was actually interested, but said that if I wanted to start doing this, I needed to read up on it.
 That was such great advice that I am now passing it on to you!
-If you want your spouse to be on board then make sure you’ve done your homework and understand how credit card points and miles work.
+If you want your spouse to be on board, then ensure you’ve done your homework and understand how credit card points and miles work.
 Our blog is full of information!
 Make sure you read our beginner’s guide and pay special attention to how this impacts your credit score.
-If you have a spouse who is unsure about this, it is probably in large part due to how they imagine this will impact your credit score.
-When you come in confident and have a good understanding of how this works, you increase your chances of your spouse really taking you seriously.
+If you have a spouse who is unsure about this, it is probably largely due to how they imagine this will impact your credit score.
+When you come in confident and have a good understanding of how this works, you increase the chances of your spouse really taking you seriously.
 You should also read our start here section.

-We see some spouses and partners are leary of their significant other breaking into this hobby because they worry that they will overspend or get into credit card debt.
-If you have a history of credit card debt then you will have a tough sell.
+Some spouses and partners are leery of their significant other breaking into this hobby because they worry that they will overspend or get into credit card debt.
+If you have a history of credit card debt, then you will have a tough sell.
 If you are currently in credit card debt, then now isn’t the right time to get into credit card points and miles.
-This might need to take some time.
-The only way to convince your partner that this won’t be an issue is to make sure it isn’t an issue!
+This could take some time.
+The only way to convince your partner that this won’t be an issue is to ensure it isn’t an issue!

-If your spouse is thinking this is going to be a lot of work for them then assure them that it won’t be!
+If your spouse thinks this will be a lot of work for them, assure them it won’t be!
 Take on the responsibility of being over the points and miles for your household.
-Tell them what card to apply for, have access to the accounts and pay them all off, keep everything organized, hand them the card you want them to use.
-Basically, all you need from them is to apply for cards so you can get double the points.
-Take on the rest and hopefully, that’ll help them to be more on board.
+Tell them what card to apply for, have access to the accounts and pay them all off, keep everything organized, and hand them the card you want them to use.
+Basically, all you need from them is to apply for cards to get double the points.
+Take on the rest, and that will help them to be more on board.

 Having a player 2 in this game with you really increases the number of points you can earn.
-If your spouse isn’t on board with points and miles then give them some time.
-Hopefully, they’ll come around, especially once they see how successful it is for you!
+If your spouse isn’t on board with points and miles, give them some time.
+Hopefully they’ll come around, especially once they see how successful it is for you!

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!